MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-knowledge-search-control-productivity-pane.md

 ---
-title: Configure knowledge search control on app side pane for an entity record (preview) | Microsoft Docs
+title: Configure knowledge search control on app side pane for an entity record | Microsoft Docs
-description: See how to configure the settings for knowledge search control in Dynamics 365 Customer Service ms.date: 02/11/2022 ms.topic: article
+description: See how to configure the settings for knowledge search control in Dynamics 365 Customer Service ms.date: 03/14/2022 ms.topic: article
 author: Soumyasd27
 ms.author: sdas